 - You have received one or several text or picture messages.
-See Reading and replying to a message or an e-mail on page 64. - You have received one or several multimedia messages.
-See Reading and replying to a multimedia message on page 69. - You have received one or several voice messages.
-See Voice messages on page 73. - The phone's keypad is locked.
-See Keypad lock (Keyguard) on page 31. - The phone does not ring at an incoming call or text message when Incoming call alert is set to Off and Message alert tone is set to Off.
+See Reading and replying to a message or an e-mail on page 55. - You have received one or several multimedia messages.
+See Reading and replying to a multimedia message on page 60. - You have received one or several voice messages.
+See Voice messages on page 64. - The phone's keypad is locked.
+See Keypad lock (Keyguard) on page 33.

+- The phone does not ring for an incoming call or text message when Incoming call alert is set to Off and Message alert tone is set to Off.
 See Tone settings on page 89. - The alarm clock is set to On.
-See Alarm clock (Menu 5) on page 92. - The countdown timer is running.
-See Countdown timer on page 108. - The stopwatch timing is running in the background.
-See Stopwatch on page 108.

-- When a GPRS connection is established, the indicator is shown on the top left of the display.
-Refer to GPRS on page 111 and Browsing the pages of a WAP service on page 118. - The GPRS connection is suspended (on hold), for example if there is an incoming or outgoing call during a GPRS dial-up connection.
-The indicator is shown on the top right of the display. - Infrared connection indicator, see Infrared on page 110. - All your calls are diverted to another number, Divert all voice calls.
+See Alarm clock on page 99. - The countdown timer is running.
+See Countdown timer on page 110. - The stopwatch is running in the background.
+See Stopwatch on page 111. - A GPRS dial-up connection is established, refer to GPRS modem settings on page 120.
+The indicator is shown on the top left of the display. - The GPRS connection is suspended (on hold), for example if there is an incoming or outgoing call during a GPRS dial-up connection. - Infrared connection indicator, see Infrared on page 118. - All your calls are diverted to another number, Divert all voice calls.
 If you have two phone lines, the divert indicator for the first line is 1 and for the second line 2.
-See Call divert on page 82. - 1 or 2 If you have two phone lines, indicates the selected phone line.
-See Line for outgoing calls on page 84. - The loudspeaker has been activated, see Loudspeaker on page 37. - •• Calls are limited to a closed user group.
+See Call divert on page 82. - 1 or 2 If you have two phone lines, the indicator displays the selected phone line.
+See Line for outgoing calls on page 84. - The loudspeaker has been activated, see Loudspeaker on page 40. - Calls are limited to a closed user group.
 See Security settings on page 91. - The timed profile is selected.
+See Profiles (Menu 4) on page 79.

+(A, A⇔, (To or 41)).

-See Profiles (Menu 3) on page 80. - (A)、 (A)、 (D)、 or 叫)) Headset, handsfree, loopset and music stand accessory is connected to the phone.
+A headset, handsfree, loopset or music stand accessory is connected to the phone.